The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Modelling

 \subsection{Model geometries}

-The following section provides an explanation of the modelling approaches employed in this work.
-At the centre of each model is a point source (Sect.~\ref{sec:modelling:modelComponents:star}) representing HD~142527~A. The companion HD~142527~B, being \qty{4.5}{\magnitude} fainter than the primary in the \textit{H} band \citep[see][]{lacourMdwarfStarTransition2016}, showing no definite signal in our data, was not included in the model.
+The following section describes the modelling approaches used in this work.
+Each model is centred on a point source (Sect.~\ref{sec:modelling:modelComponents:star}) representing HD~142527~A. We excluded the companion HD~142527~B from our model because it is \qty{4.5}{\magnitude} fainter than the primary in the \textit{H} band \citep[see][]{Lacour2016} and shows no definite signal in our data.

-There has been evidence of a gapped disc around HD~142527~A \citep[e.g.][]{menuStructureDisksIntermediatemass2015}.
-For this reason, we first compared two azimuthally symmetric disc models (Sect.~\ref{sec:modelling:modelComponents:asymTempGradDisc}) to each other: a one-zone (i.e. continuous) vs. a two-zone (i.e. gapped) disc model.
-With this symmetric approach, the gapped model yielded the best fit to the data.
+Previous studies indicate a gapped disc around HD~142527~A \citep[e.g.][]{Menu2015}.
+We therefore first compared two azimuthally symmetric disc models (Sect.~\ref{sec:modelling:modelComponents:asymTempGradDisc}): a one-zone (continuous) and a two-zone (gapped) disc model.
+Using this symmetric approach, the gapped model provided the best fit to the data.

-To reproduce the large closure phases in the \textit{N} band (Sect.~\ref{sec:results}), we had to introduce an asymmetry.
-For this, we chose the simplest asymmetric model; an azimuthal modulation of first order ($\ell=1$).
-With this asymmetric two-zone disc model, we find three things: first, the large errors on the closure phases of the \textit{H}/\textit{K}, and \textit{L} band did not allow us to constrain the modulation of the inner zone, even though the formal goodness of the fit improved.
-Furthermore, the closure phases of these bands show only a weak signal.
-This wavelength region is dominated by the innermost disc, and for these reasons, and to reduce the number of free parameters, we removed the modulation of the inner zone and only kept that of the outer zone.
-Second, a `global' asymmetry does not adequately reproduce all our visibility and phase signals, particularly the zero-point crossing (the most robust feature of our data set; see Fig.~\ref{fig:allDataSpatial}), immune to any systematics or calibration issues.
-We suspect that fitting this feature requires a more localised, smaller asymmetric emission than the global $\ell=1$ modulation.
-Third, we find that a fit to all \textit{N}-band data simultaneously results in a worse $\chi_\text{r}^2$ than fitting the individual \textit{N}-band epochs with epoch-dependent parameters.
-This suggests a temporal variability in the \textit{N}-band intensity distribution.
+To reproduce the large closure phases in the \textit{N} band (Sect.~\ref{sec:results}), we introduced an asymmetry.
+We selected the simplest asymmetric model; a first-order azimuthal modulation ($\ell=1$).
+Using this asymmetric two-zone disc model, we observe three effects.
+First, the large errors on the closure phases of the \textit{H}, \textit{K}, and \textit{L} bands prevented us from constraining the modulation of the inner zone, although the formal goodness of fit improved.
+Furthermore, the closure phases of these bands exhibit only a weak signal.
+This wavelength region is dominated by the innermost disc.
+To reduce the number of free parameters, we removed the modulation of the inner zone and retrained only the outer zone modulation.
+Second, a global asymmetry failed to adequately reproduce all visibility and phase signals, particularly the zero-point crossing, which is the most robust feature of our dataset (see Fig.~\ref{fig:allDataSpatial}) and is unaffected by systematics or calibration issues.
+We infer that fitting this feature requires a more localised, smaller asymmetric emission than the global $\ell=1$ modulation.
+Third, fitting all \textit{N}-band data simultaneously results in a worse $\chi_\text{r}^2$ than fitting the individual \textit{N}-band epochs with epoch-dependent parameters.
+This suggests temporal variability in the \textit{N}-band intensity distribution.